guymor0/guymor0/README.md

 # 👋 Hi, I'm Guy!

-I'm a highly motivated B.Sc. student in Math & Statistics, focused on translating user behavior into actionable business insights.
+I'm a highly motivated B.Sc. in Math & Statistics, focused on translating user behavior into actionable business insights.
 I'm proficient in applying SQL (BigQuery) and Python to analyze Gaming KPIs and conduct end-to-end analytical project.
 My portfolio is designed to demonstrate the full workflow, from defining business questions to communicating data-driven solutions.

 ---